Before you get started

 - Add creative sets to your video line items: Traffic video, overlay, redirects, and optional companion ads.

-- Create video reports: Once video ads are running, use reporting to get detailed video reports.
+- Once video ads are running, you can use reporting to get detailed video reports.

 Integration with the IMA SDK or a video partner